kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

   deployment.apps/flaky-update-dep configured
 ```

-After a while it may look something like this (if you're lucky).
+After a while, it may look something like this (if you're lucky).

 ```console
 $ kubectl get po